What Is Smishing?

 1. Fake Link Tactic

-The text message sender pretends to represent a valid organization or company and includes a link similar to the actual URL for the organization or company.
-The sender asks the recipient to click the link and take action, such as updating their personal information, confirming the delivery of a package, or entering a draw for a free prize.
+The text message sender pretends to represent a valid organization and includes a link similar to the actual URL for the organization.
+The sender asks the recipient to click the link and take action, such as updating personal information, confirming delivery of a package, or entering a drawing for a free prize.

 2. Convincing Phone Call

-The text message tells the victim to call the sender back.
-The text message often appears to come from a government or city organization and uses urgent language to convince the victim to call immediately to protect themselves from severe consequences.
+The text tells the victim to call the sender back.
+The text often appears to come from a government or city organization and uses urgent language to convince the victim to take immediate action to protect themselves from severe consequences.
 When the victim calls the number, they speak to a person who sounds legitimate, is very helpful, and reassuring – the victim believes they’re doing the right thing by providing the information the person needs.

 3. Malware Attack

-The text message includes a link to an executable that installs malware on the victim’s mobile device.
-Typically, the cyber criminal installs Trojan Horse software that captures and records the victim’s keystrokes, making it easy to steal passwords, contact lists, banking information, etc.
+The text includes a link to an executable file that installs malware on the victim’s mobile device.
+Typically, the cybercriminal installs Trojan Horse software that captures and records the victim’s keystrokes, making it easy to steal passwords, contact lists, banking information, etc.

 4. Spear Smishing

-This type of smishing takes more work and research on behalf of the cyber criminal.
-Using background information on the victim collected from social media sites such as Facebook and LinkedIn, the cyber criminal can send a targeted and specific smishing attack that appears to be legitimate.
+This type of smishing takes more work and research on behalf of the cybercriminal.
+Using background information on the victim collected from social media sites, the cybercriminal sends a targeted and specific smishing attack that appears to be legitimate.
 Due to the personal nature of the smishing message, the victim trusts the sender and doesn’t hesitate to respond.

 How To Prevent Smishing Attacks

-1. Educate your employees on the risks that can arrive in text messages.
+1. Educate your employees about the potential risks associated with text messages.
 Use security awareness training and simulations to educate employees with real-world scenarios.

-2. Remind employees to never respond to or click links in text messages from senders and phone numbers they do not recognize.
+2. Remind employees to never respond to or click links in texts from senders and phone numbers they do not recognize.
 Employees should block the text message and delete them from their devices.

-3. Use security awareness campaigns to alert employees to social engineering and how cyber criminals send convincing, urgent text messages.
+3. Use security awareness campaigns to alert employees to social engineering and how cybercriminals send convincing, urgent texts.

 4. Ask your security leaders and internal cyber heroes to regularly monitor employee awareness of smishing.
-Highlight to employees that they need to read every text message carefully and, if in doubt, never respond.
+Emphasize to employees the importance of carefully reading every text and, if unsure, refraining from responding.

-5. Use security awareness training and simulations to raise awareness of the risks of clicking links and downloading attachments in text messages.
-Take advantage of training that uses gamification and micro- and nanolearning modules to keep training interactive and engaging.
+5. Use security awareness training and simulations to raise awareness of the risks of clicking links and downloading attachments in texts.
+Utilize training that incorporates gamification along with micro- and nanolearning modules to maintain an interactive and engaging experience.

 6. Install malware protection and anti-virus software on all employee mobile devices.
-This is particularly important for companies that have a bring your own device (BYOD) policy.
+This is especially crucial for companies that have a bring your own device (BYOD) policy.

-7. Provide regular and ongoing communication and awareness campaigns about smishing, social engineering, and cyber security.
-Reinforce to employees that they should never click links or respond to an unknown sender.
+7. Conduct regular communication and awareness campaigns focused on smishing, social engineering, and cybersecurity.
+Continuously remind employees not to click on links or respond to messages from unknown senders.

 Text